 Basil leaves are very delicate and can be harshly affected by environmental factors.

-To protect your basil plants from frost, you can cover the basil plants with something like a shade cloth when there is a suspected frost or subfreezing temperatures looming in the forecast.
+To protect your basil plants from frost, you can cover the basil plants with something like a shade cloth when there is a suspected frost coming up.
 Basil plants can be covered with mason jars or tents to help keep the heat in.
 Add a layer of mulch around the base of the plant to help keep the heat in as well.

 It can be a good idea to keep the soil of the plants fairly moist because wetter soil retains heat better and will stay warmer than dry soil.

 Sunburn or Sunscald

 On the other hand, extreme heat is also bad for basil.